my5t3ry/cmdf/README.md

 # cmdf

-this thing will fix misspelled commands by learning from your history.
+this thing will try to fix commands by learning from your history.

 ```
 [n0x] ~  pingg shitkatpult.org